waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Story & Quests

 ## A. Current Quest
-*   **Rescue the Apprentice:** Solve the Farfetch'd herding puzzle in Ilex Forest to get HM01 (Cut).

-## B. Side Quests & Leads
-*   **The Strange Tree:** A strange tree on Route 36 is blocking the way to Goldenrod City.
-This is my main path forward after Ilex Forest.
+*   **Investigate the Strange Tree:** A strange tree on Route 36 is blocking the way to Goldenrod City.
+This is my main path forward.

-# V. Ilex Forest Puzzle: Farfetch'd Herding

-## A. Puzzle Summary
-*   The Farfetch'd herding portion of the Ilex Forest puzzle has been solved.

-## B. Quest Stalled
+## B. Stalled Quests
-* The apprentice and his boss are in a dialogue loop.
-The quest for HM01 Cut is currently blocked.
+*   **Rescue the Apprentice (HM01 Cut):** The Farfetch'd herding portion of the puzzle in Ilex Forest is complete, but the apprentice and his boss are in a dialogue loop, blocking the quest reward.

 # VI.
 Tool Development
 *   The hyper-specific `puzzle_strategist` agent was deleted.
 It has been replaced by the more general-purpose `get_adjacent_traversable_tiles` tool, which can be used for any future interaction-based puzzles.